College of Rehabilitation Sciences

 The admissions committee considers two main factors when deciding who will be invited for an interview:

 Eligible applicants who show strong potential for admission will be invited for an interview.
-This includes all applicants in the Canadian Indigenous Peoples category who meet the eligibility criteria.
+This includes all applicants in the Canadian Indigenous Peoples category who meet the GPA and pre-requisite eligibility criteria.

 The overall score provides a complete view of your qualifications and readiness for the program.
 Your Overall Score is calculated by combining your GPA from the last 60 credit hours with your interview score.
 Both are equally weighted in the calculation.